 All of these barrier islands and the mixing of fresh water with salt water in adjacent land areas is vitally important to the survival of different species of particular sea creatures as well as birds.

 Museum in Galveston

 One of the museums in Galveston that draws much interest is the Galveston Railroad Museum.
-There are many people who are railroad buffs.
+Many people are railroad buffs.
 Either they have worked on trains, had relatives who once earned their living doing that or they have traveled on trains and appreciate that mode of travel.
 Others long for the days of what train travel used to be like in its heyday.

 In the United States if you are seeking one of the five largest collections of train travel memorabilia be sure to check out this museum.
 Click on the pink link highlighted above to see photos and learn more about this fabulous museum.
 Eavesdrop on life-sized figures as they “talk” among themselves of everyday subjects just as real passengers in railway terminal stations would have done back in the 1930s.

 More About Galveston

-There are so many interesting things to learn about Galveston.
+There are so many exciting things to learn about Galveston.
 Here are just a few examples:

 - Did you know that the very first medical school in Texas was built there and still operates today as a state of the art facility?

 - There is an official flowering shrub of which this city gets its nickname.
 Can you guess what it is?